San Antonio, Chile: Administration

 Within the electoral divisions of Chile, San Antonio is represented in the Chamber of Deputies by María José Hoffmann (UDI) and Víctor Torres (PDC) as part of the 15th electoral district, (together with Santo Domingo, Cartagena, El Tabo, El Quisco, Algarrobo and Casablanca).
 The commune is represented in the Senate by Francisco Chahuán Chahuán (RN) and Ricardo Lagos Weber (PPD) as part of the 6th senatorial constituency (Valparaíso-Coast).

 Tourism

 The zone will give way to a tourist route that will have cuisine, with the emerging cuisine being based on shellfish and oenology.
 This initiative is supported by a program called The Seaboard Program of the Poets supported by CORFO, or in Spanish "el programa litoral de los Poetas de la CORFO."
 The new route explains that it will unite the circuit to the local productions, chefs and wine vineyards, like the vineyards of Matetic, Casa Marín, Amayna, Lo Abarca, and Malvilla.
 Also, with the support from the Program of Tourism and Interests by CORFO, in the last year, wine growers, food industries, and tourism have initiated a process of trainings and associations under the concept of a good cuisine being the local identity.

+The region is developing a tourist route focused on local cuisine, with an emphasis on seafood and oenology.
+This initiative is supported by a program called "The Seaboard of the Poets," backed by CORFO (Chile's Economic Development Agency).
+The new route aims to connect local production, chefs, and vineyards, including well-known wineries like Matetic, Casa Marín, Amayna, Lo Abarca, and Malvilla.

+Additionally, with the support of CORFO's Tourism and Industry Program, local winegrowers, food producers, and the tourism sector have been working together over the past year.
+They have initiated training and collaborative efforts under the concept that quality cuisine is an essential part of the region's identity.